liveblocks/liveblocks/examples/react-multiplayer-drawing-app/README.md

 # Liveblocks + React

-This project does not work without access to the Storage private beta.
+This repo shows how to use Liveblocks with [React](https://reactjs.org/).

 ## Getting started